 MILWAUKEE – About 30 faith leaders gathered on July 6, 2022, outside a Planned Parenthood clinic in Milwaukee’s Third Ward area, to express their dismay over the Supreme Court decision that struck down Roe v.
 Wade.

-The Wisconsin Jewish Chronicle was the only media present, as those representing several faiths spoke steps away from a sign taped onto Planned Parenthood’s glass doors: “ATTENTION: Due to the Supreme Court’s ruling on June 24, abortion is now illegal in the state of Wisconsin.
+The Wisconsin Jewish Chronicle was the only media present, as those representing different faiths spoke steps away from a sign taped onto Planned Parenthood’s glass doors: “ATTENTION: Due to the Supreme Court’s ruling on June 24, abortion is now illegal in the state of Wisconsin.
 Abortion is still legal in the state of Illinois.
 In order to access their services and receive assistance, please contact ….”

 “I’m pro faith, pro-family, and pro-choice,” she said from the podium; the event was livestreamed.
 “I’m proud to stand with my colleagues here today.
 And with 118 clergy and faith leaders, who signed a letter to our elected officials urging them to protect reproductive rights.”